-Katherine Warman and Rhiannon Scutt have been bringing people together to celebrate queer culture as Andro and Eve since spring 2016.
+Andro and Eve have been bringing people together to celebrate queer culture in Sheffield since 2016.
 They started relatively small, screening things like 90s cult classic But I'm a Cheerleader and a documentary on butch identities between the wood panels of Cafe #9 in Nether Edge.
-From there, they moved on to cabaret nights, drag king workshops, poetry readings, and brunch socials.
+From there, they moved on to drag king cabaret nights and workshops, poetry readings, collaborations with the likes of DocFest, and zines (available in their online shop).
+They've taken over the magnificent Abbeydale Picture House, turning it into the sparkling stage for their massive drag king cabaret night The Kingdom Come.
+And they've brought people together at Theatre Deli over dancing, cabaret and cake, with their queer party series A Reyt Queer Do.
 An immediate success, Andro and Eve's events were clearly just the kind of thing the city's LGBTQ+ community and their friends were hungry for – friendly, positive, and above all lots of fun.

-Ahead of their second birthday event in May, Katherine and Rhiannon spoke to us about what inspired them to start showcasing diverse and exciting queer sights and sounds in Sheffield.
+We spoke to founder and director Finn Warman about what inspires them when it comes to creating joyful spaces for diverse and exciting queer sights and sounds in Sheffield.

 What inspires you?

 Attending events that are properly accessible such as Scotts Queer International Film Festival (SQIFF) in Glasgow or Leeds Queer Film Festival have been hugely inspiring.
 The level of detail in planning for a range of access needs is something we strive for.
 I worked on an Arts Council Creative People and Places project from 2013-2016 in Doncaster and was hugely inspired by the time and dedication people gave to make creative things happen in their community.
 That experience was a huge inspiration in starting Andro & Eve back in 2016.